 Our long-term goal is to be the leading online provider of micro business marketing solutions for businesses or organizations with fewer than 10 employees.
 Additionally, we plan to continue to focus on key market adjacencies where we believe we can drive long-term growth by employing our unique business model and customer value proposition.
-These adjacencies include digital marketing services, new geographic markets, and personalized products for home and family usage.
+These adjacencies include digital marketing services, new geographic markets, personalized products for home and family usage and the locally focused customer segment.